TOGoS/TechTalks/2014-02-12/HaskellTalk.md

 main = putStrLn "Hello, world!"
 ```

+That actions and functions are separate but that functions can return
+actions and actions can use functions was the biggest conceptual hurdle
+I had to overcome when learning the language.
+It doesn't help that
+tutorials on the subject tend to make things a lot more complicated
+than they have to by attempting to describe ```IO ()``` as something
+to do with monads, which have something to do with category theory.
+You don't need to know any of that stuff to write Haskell programs.

 #### Operators

 Next I will talk about some of Haskell's operators that make Haskell